arturdryomov/pages/content/posts/2018-12-13-designing-errors.md

     // Process the error.
 }
 ```
-Basically every function which might result in an error returns a pair
+Basically, every function which might result in an error returns a pair
 of a value itself and an error.
 That’s it!
 Reminds a C-style error
 handling, but at least it is explicit and type-safe.
 This style
 is verbose, but it works surprisingly good due to the universal application.